Kroc/PortaDOOM/PortaDOOM/files/wads/conversions/DOOMCE/README-DOOM-CE.md

 ### What is the difference between this and Retribution or the PSX TC?

 A lot of the internals are different and work much closer to the original games.
 Instead of being an approximation based on what the author felt right, a lot has been adapted from reverse engineered source code into ZScript.
+As of version 3.10, the main campaigns are new conversions made from scratch that are more faithful to the originals.

-Maps that come from Retribution and the PSX TC have been modified to better match the originals, for example correcting sector colors and light specials.
-Things such as editor numbers and unique textures have been carried over, so custom maps designed for them should also be compatible.
-The Retribution version of the Doomsday Levels and Redemption Denied were used instead of making new conversions from scratch because they contain small quality of life improvements that are almost unanimously preferred.
+Maps that come from Retribution (Outcast Levels, Redemption Denied) and the PSX TC (Lost Levels) have been modified to better match the originals, for example correcting sector colors and light specials.
+Things such as editor numbers and unique textures have been carried over, so custom maps designed for them should be compatible.

 ### How can I make the game look more like the original versions?